vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 The scope of the document is limited to providing the deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS Reference Design](../reference-designs/tko-on-vmc-aws.md).

+## Deploying with VMware Service Installer for Tanzu

+You can use VMware Service Installer for VMware Tanzu to automate this deployment.

+VMware Service Installer for Tanzu automates the deployment of the reference designs for Tanzu for Kubernetes Operations.
+It uses best practices for deploying and configuring the required Tanzu for Kubernetes Operations components.

+To use Service Installer to automate this deployment, see [Deploying VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS Using Service Installer for VMware Tanzu](https://docs.vmware.com/en/Service-Installer-for-VMware-Tanzu/1.3/service-installer/GUID-VMware%20Cloud%20on%20AWS%20-%20VMC-TKOonVMConAWS.html).

+Alternatively, if you decide to manually deploy each component, follow the steps provided in this document.

 ## Prerequisites
 These instructions assume that you have the following set up: